 The EUR/USD chart represents the amount of USD needed to purchase one EUR, the GBP/USD chart represents the amount of US dollar needed to purchase one British Pound and the last chart, the BTC/USD, represents the amount of US dollar needed to purchase one bitcoin.
-Click on any currency pair above and you will get a specific page with a chart of that pair where you can play around with time periods, indicators and more in real time.
+Click on any currency pair above and you will get a specific page with an fx live chart of that pair where you can play around with time periods, indicators and more in real time.
 Enjoy.

 The Euro (EUR)

 The Euro was introduced in 1999 and today the Euro is the closest challenger to the US dollar of becoming the world’s top reserve currency.
 It has not happened yet even though the currency serves more than 300 million people in Europe including quite a few booming economic countries.
 The European Central Bank (ECB) is the financial authority governing the Euro.

 The US dollar is both the world's most traded currency and also the top reserve currency in the world.
 Most commodities, like gold, are almost exclusively traded in the US dollar.
 The Federal Reserve is the financial authority governing the US dollar.

 The British Pound (GBP)

 The British Pound is the oldest currency in the world and it is also the third most popular reserve currency in the world.
 Bank of England is the financial authority controlling the GBP.